 HLTH 655 Health Care Information Systems for Health Administrators (3 Credits)

 The selection, procurement, implementation and security of clinical and administrative health information systems are examined.
 Governance, organization, budget, management and evaluation of IT departments are reviewed.
 Major emphasis is given to the analysis and evaluation of the components of health information systems.

 Pre-Requisite(s): HLTH 500 Managed Health Care

-HLTH 660 Thesis Or Dept Project (3 Credits)
+HLTH 660 Thesis or Departmental Projects (3 Credits)